Skip to main content

 “I am fine.”
 He managed.

 “Stop talking!”
 She snapped, almost agitated.
 Something stirred in Ishaan Dev.
-He had never seen his mother, Tarabai or Advika this moved by a fever.
+He had never seen his mother, Tarabai or Advika, who was moved by a fever.
 Whether it was because Priyambada faced what she had faced or that she was young and inexperienced, he couldn’t tell.
-He saw her hand shake a little at the bowl.
+He saw her hand shaking a little over the bowl.

-Ishaan Dev held her wrist making Priyambada stop.
-For a second he thought he had offended her again.
-Priyambada stared at his face and exhaled as eyes met.
+Ishaan Dev held her wrist, making Priyambada stop.
+For a second, he thought he had offended her again.
+Priyambada stared at his face and exhaled as their eyes met.
 Devdoot came in and bowed, making him remove his hand from her wrist as she looked away.
 Devdoot, who had caught a glimpse of it, cleared his throat.

 “The Physician is here.”